MicrosoftDocs/ATADocs/ATPDocs/investigate-assets.md

     1. Are they significant in the organizational tree?

 1. Suspicious activities to investigate:
-    1. Does the user have other opened alerts in [!INCLUDE [Product short](includes/product-short.md)], or in other security tools such as Microsoft Defender for Endpoint, Microsoft Defender for Cloud and/or Microsoft Defender for Cloud Apps?
+    1. Does the user have other opened alerts in Defender for Identity, or in other security tools such as Microsoft Defender for Endpoint, Microsoft Defender for Cloud and/or Microsoft Defender for Cloud Apps?
     1. Did the user have failed logons?
     1. Which resources did the user access?
     1. Did the user access high value resources?